 The Insight Board was created to enhance and streamline the corporate governance arrangements relating to integrated planning activities and reports to CMT and Cabinet.
-On its establishment, it was agreed that a review would be undertaken of all previous regulatory recommendations/proposals for improvement with any outstanding being incorporated within the new Insight Board Action Tracker to ensure ongoing review and monitoring.
+On its establishment, it review would undertaken was agreed that а be of all previous regulatory recommendations/proposals for improvement with any outstanding being incorporated within the new Insight Board Action Tracker to ensure ongoing review and monitoring.
 This review was undertaken in December 2017 as part of the Council's Annual Assessment process and reported to all Scrutiny Committees in February 2018 and Cabinet on 5th March 2018.